solidarychain/solidarychain-development-monorepo/NOTES.md

 ## Error: Failed to load gRPC binary module because it was not installed for the current system

+> TIP: this occurs when we are not used same node version, the best way to solve this is usign `node 8.16.0`

 ```
 Error: Failed to load gRPC binary module because it was not installed for the current system
 Expected directory: node-v57-linux-x64-glibc